 Fumigation- methyl bromide, sulfur dioxide.

-Vectors can also be done by proper disposal of manure also.
+Vectors can also be destroyed by proper disposal of manure.

 If all the management practices are carried out properly, then milk production will increase.

-Usually, milking is done 2 times a day in most of the farm but much research has been conducted and it was found that 3 times milking increases milk production.
+Usually, milking is done 2 times a day on most farms, but much research has been conducted, and it was found that 3 times milking increases milk production.

-Method of milking also plays an important role, especially if hand milking is followed.
-Many farmers follow the knuckling method of drawing milk from the udder, which is a harmful method for the animal and it damages teat tissue which leads to scarring of the teat canal.
-Full hand milking is the best method of milking a cow; it should be followed by stripping, which has shown to increase the fat content of the milk.
+The method of milking also plays an important role, especially if hand milking is followed.
+Many farmers follow the knuckling method of drawing milk from the udder, which is a harmful method for the animal, and it damages teat tissue, leading to scarring of the teat canal.
+Complete hand milking is the best method of milking a cow; it should be followed by stripping, which has been shown to increase the fat content of the milk.

 - Knuckling method of milking-

-This is a common practice of milking cows; wherein thumb is opposed against the teat and fingers, it puts pressure on the teat tissue and damages the teat and is also painful to the animal.
+This is a common practice of milking cows, wherein the thumb is opposed against the teat and fingers; it puts pressure on the teat tissue damages the teat, and is also painful.

 - Treatment of animals in case of deficiency

-Animals can also produce less milk when there is a deficiency of minerals and vitamins.
+Animals can also produce less milk when minerals and vitamins are deficient.
 In general, mineral mixtures available in the market can be included in the diet of the animal, which will fulfill the mineral requirements.
-In more immediate cases, calcium deficiency can be treated by a veterinarian who will likely inject calcium into animals via intravenous injections.
+In more immediate cases, a veterinarian can treat calcium deficiency and will likely inject calcium into animals via intravenous injections.